- Publication date

 - 3rd August 2016

 This report is our annual update on the retail energy markets in Great Britain (GB).
 It shows the main trends in the retail markets for gas and electricity over the last year, including how the markets contribute to the outcomes we want for consumers, as outlined in our corporate strategy.

-The report is not an assessment of how well competition is working in the retail markets, given the ongoing investigation of the Competition and Markets Authority (CMA), nor is it our response to the CMA’s provisional findings.
-Nevertheless, we consider that the analysis in this report supports the CMA’s findings on the retail energy markets.
+The report is not an assessment of how well competition is working in the retail markets, given the recently-concluded investigation of the Competition and Markets Authority (CMA), nor do we aim to replicate its analysis here.
+The evidence in this report is consistent with the CMA’s findings on the retail energy markets.

-You can view a summary of the report and download it in full at the bottom of this page.
+You can view a summary of the report below and download it in full at the bottom of this page.

 Retail market overview